Updated March 2025 · 5 min read · By Travis Cook

 Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 New Hampshire is the newest member of this group, having fully repealed its interest and dividends tax effective January 1, 2025.
-Washington is a special case: while it does not tax wages, it levies a 7% tax on long-term capital gains exceeding $270,000.
+Washington is a special case: while it doesn't tax wages, it levies a 7% tax on long-term capital gains exceeding $270,000.

 Top 10 States for Take-Home Pay ($75K Salary, Single Filer)

-The no-tax states sweep the top 9 spots.
-After that, North Dakota's ultra-low 1.95% flat rate makes it the cheapest state that actually collects income tax.
+The no-tax states take all 9 top spots, obviously.
+After that, North Dakota's 1.95% flat rate makes it the cheapest state that actually taxes your income.
 Arizona (2.5%), Indiana (3%), and Louisiana (3%) round out the most paycheck-friendly states with income taxes.

 Bottom 10 States for Take-Home Pay ($75K Salary, Single Filer)

-Maryland is a unique case: the state rate itself is moderate (6.5% top bracket), but every Maryland county levies a local income tax of 2.25% to 3.2%, pushing combined rates near 10%.
+Maryland is sneaky: the state rate looks moderate (6.5% top bracket), but every county adds its own income tax (2.25-3.2%), pushing the real combined rate close to 10%.
 Oregon's high rates are partially offset by the lack of state sales tax.
 California's 13.3% top rate only kicks in at $1 million, so at $75,000 the effective state rate is actually around 4.5%.

 The Flat Tax States: Simple and Predictable

-Fourteen states use a single flat tax rate on all taxable income.
-This makes paycheck calculations straightforward and eliminates bracket complexity.
+Fourteen states use a flat tax -- one rate on all income.
+Simple math, no bracket drama.
 The 2025 flat-rate states range from North Dakota's 1.95% all the way up to Massachusetts at 5% (plus a 4% millionaire surtax).
 Other notable flat-tax states include Illinois at 4.95%, Georgia at 5.39%, Utah at 4.5%, and Colorado at 4.4%.

 Several states recently switched from progressive systems to flat taxes, including Iowa (3.8%) and Louisiana (3%), both effective in 2025.
 This trend toward simplification continues as states compete for residents and businesses.